Mateusz779/fast-links/readme.md

 Fast Links was created to streamline teamwork and increase productivity when working with multiple devices.
 The application allows for instant sharing of links in real-time by creating virtual rooms where all participants see the same links.

+## Attention!
+**The project is mainly intended for use within an intranet.
+Exposing it on the internet may result in unintended links being added to the room.
+The author is not responsible for any unlawful use of the tool.**

 ## Use Cases

 - **Online Meetings**: Quickly share materials, presentations, and documents.